-Limiting causal inferences is the fact that in the Hamburg sample, the proportion of AFAB youth continues to trend upward: from the last data collection in 12/2018 (see, e.g., Levitan, 2019) to our current survey in 12/2021, the proportion of AFAB in the overall sample changed from 74% to 85%.
-Thus, our sample differs significantly from the Dutch cohort, in which the sex ratio changed only marginally over the long-term (de Graaf et al, 2018; Arnoldussen, 2022).
+Causal inferences are limited by the fact that, in the Hamburg sample, the proportion of AFAB youth continues to trend upward: from the last data collection in December 2018 (see, e.g., Levitan, 2019) to our current survey in December 2021, the proportion of AFAB in the overall sample changed from 74% to 85%.
+Thus, our sample differs significantly from the Dutch cohort, in which the sex ratio changed only marginally in the long-term (de Graaf et al., 2018; Arnoldussen et al., 2022).

-Considering findings from previous studies on onset age, a developmental dynamic link between female assignment sex and LO GD is suggested, but has not been shown in our study.
-Nieder et al. (2011) reported 78% EO in an adolescent sample of AFAB subjects presenting to specialized European gender reassignment centers.
-In contrast, our proportion of 51% EO courses is not only significantly lower, but also contrary to the notion that with increased societal openness and information diversity about transgender might come earlier age-related reflection on the potential discrepancy between body gender and identity experience (e.g., Aitken et al. 2015).
+Considering the findings of previous studies of OA, a dynamic developmental link between female-assigned sex and LO GD was suggested but not shown in our study.
+Nieder et al. (2011) reported an EO rate of 78% in an adolescent sample of AFAB individuals presenting to specialized European gender reassignment centers.
+In contrast, our EO proportion of 51% is not only significantly lower, but also contrary to the notion that increased societal openness and information diversity about transgender people might result in an earlier age-related reflection on the potential discrepancy between body sex and identity experience (e.g., Aitken et al., 2015).
 Rather, contrary to this expectation, there appears to be a temporal shift to later adolescence, when the incongruence is first perceived.

-It is possible, however, that the decrease in stereotypical role expectations and evolved possibilities of expression can also be understood ambiguously: for some, this is associated with a relief from gender templates and more individual freedom; for others, possibly a loss of orientation and the search for new identifications to counteract the insecurity.
-In both possibilities, the unresolved question arises as to how it is possible to experience puberty without a subjectively noticed pressure of suffering in the case of a LO GD and how it generally comes to the development of dysphoria.
+However, it is possible that the decrease in stereotypical role expectations and evolved possibilities of expression can also be understood ambiguously: while this is associated in some with relief from gender templates and more individual freedom, it may lead others to a loss of orientation and the search for new identifications to counteract the insecurity.
+In both possibilities, the unresolved question arises as to how it is possible to experience puberty without a subjectively noticed pressure of suffering in the case of a LO GD and how it generally leads to the development of dysphoria.

-Moreover, given the high burden of internalizing problems and a tendency to withdraw from real interactions with peers in favor of social media and LGBT community contacts (Herrmann et al., 2023), it seems rather questionable whether a creative and individual shaping of gender-nonconforming experiences is possible at all.
-It can be assumed that an examination of one's own gender identity experience takes place not only in the young person himself, but increasingly also in the virtual interaction with protagonists of social media.
+Moreover, given the high burden of internalizing problems and a tendency to withdraw from real interactions with peers in favor of social media and LGBT community contacts (Hermann et al., 2023), it seems rather questionable whether a creative and individual shaping of gender-nonconforming experiences is possible at all.
+It can be assumed that an examination of one’s own gender identity experience takes place not only in young people themselves but increasingly also in virtual interactions with social media protagonists.

-Another interesting finding was revealed in the differences in sexual orientation between the EO and LO groups and the dominance of a same-sex orientation (EO) versus an opposite-sex/other orientation (LO).
-When SO is viewed less as an etiological indicator (see, e.g., Blanchard, 1987), as it has been in the past, and more in its interpersonal relations, a link to the pronounced problems in peer relationships becomes apparent.
+Another interesting finding was revealed in the differences in SO between the EO and LO groups and the dominance of a same-sex orientation (EO) over an opposite-sex/other orientation (LO).
+When SO is viewed less as an etiological indicator (see, e.g., Blanchard et al., 1987), as it has been in the past, and more in terms of its interpersonal relations, a link to the pronounced problems in peer relationships becomes apparent.
 The high variance in SO within the LO group is accompanied by stronger problems in peer relationships.
-Both, the strained relationships and an unclear, only little tested sexuality, as described by Bungener (2017) and Stübler and Becker- Hebly (2017), can significantly complicate a consolidation of adolescent identity ideas as well as lead to a retreat from explorative and progressive adolescent desires and consolidate a persistent insecurity instead of enabling a lively testing.
+Both the strained relationships and an unclear, only barely tested, sexuality, as described by Bungener et al. (2017) and Stübler and Becker- Hebly (2017), can significantly complicate a consolidation of adolescent identity ideas, as well as lead to a retreat from explorative and progressive adolescent desires and consolidate persistent insecurity instead of enabling lively testing.